jak-straw/stonk-face/QUICKSTART.md

 ### Test Frontend
 Open browser: **http://localhost:3000**

-You should see the VideoShare interface! ✨
+You should see the StonkFace interface! ✨

 ---